 There is a story that you were given a special guitar by George Benson.
-Can you tell me about that story? (laughs) Well to tell you the truth I've already given you a lot of stuff when I have a book I'm trying to write!
+Can you tell me about that story?

+(laughs) Well to tell you the truth I've already given you a Yes, I played on a lot of stuff for lot of stuff when I have a book I'm trying to write!
 And if I give you everything I won't have anything to put in my book!
 Whenever I have a little time I try to sit down and put down things I can still remember.
 I would really like to put it out whenever it's finished.